Lyon is a UNESCO protected city

 Or maybe try brunch in the heart of the largest Renaissance courtyard in Lyon, as brunch at Cour des Loges is a veritable institution or just a cocktail in their Bar.

 You can take yourself or your children off on a fascinating Segway tour or in the summer try a private yacht cruise to a little restaurant on the Saône.
-A must is a tour of the Halles Paul Bocuse, a Lyon gastronomy center where foodies meet to share the same passion: excellence and the best of Lyon's tradition.
-Visit The Fine Arts Museum (Musée des Beaux Arts) and its lovely inner courtyard; The Silk Museum (Musée de la soierie);The Museum of Contemporary Art (Musée d’Art Contemporain);The Museum of the City and Museum of Miniatures (Musée de la Ville et Musée des Miniatures), a stone's throw from Cour des Loges AWalking through the Presqu'îlev: This is the city center where you will find many of Lyons famous eateries, government, and cultural establishments.
+A must is a tour of the Halles Paul Bocuse, a Lyon gastronomy centre where foodies meet to share the same passion: excellence and the best of Lyon's tradition.
+Visit The Fine Arts Museum (Musée des Beaux Arts) and its lovely inner courtyard; The Silk Museum (Musée de la soierie);The Museum of Contemporary Art (Musée d’Art Contemporain);The Museum of the City and Museum of Miniatures (Musée de la Ville et Musée des Miniatures), a stone's throw from Cour des Loges AWalking through the Presqu'îlev: This is the city centre where you will find many of Lyons famous eateries, government, and cultural establishments.
 Take a walk through the picturesque Rue Merciere.
 See the many churches and museums of the area.
-Also, visit the Celestines Theatre and the Grand Theatre, two of Lyons main cultural centers.
+Also, visit the Celestines Theatre and the Grand Theatre, two of Lyons main cultural centres.